 - A. This Agreement shall be for an initial term of five (5) years from the Effective Date.
-This AGREEMENT shall be automatically renewed for a successive term of five (5) years as referenced in Section IV B. - B. AGENCY, or it's duly authorized designee, may suspend this AGREEMENT immediately upon giving written notice to PROVIDER if PROVIDER'S license to operate is revoked or suspended.
-Any such action by AGENCY shall be subject to the review procedures for suspensions established herein.
-If such a suspension order has been issued and remains in effect for a period of at least sixty (60) days, AGENCY may terminate this AGREEMENT by giving at least thirty (30) days prior written notice to PROVIDER. - C. PROVIDER shall continue to perform during any riot, insurrection, civil unrest, natural disaster, labor action or similar event if such performance remains practical under the prevailing standards of the emergency medical services industry.
-PROVIDER'S performance under this Agreement may be waived or suspended by AGENCY in the event of riot, insurrection, civil unrest, natural disaster, labor action or other similar event beyond the control of PROVIDER which affects the delivery of 9-1-1 services (Interruption).
-If any Interruption continues for a period in excess of ninety (90) calendar days and PROVIDER cannot resume performance within one hundred eighty (180) calendar days from the initial date of the Interruption, AGENCY may terminate this AGREEMENT upon giving at least thirty (30) days prior written notice to PROVIDER.
+This AGREEMENT shall be automatically renewed for successive terms of five (5) years upon review of substantial performance.
+AGENCY shall notify PROVIDER in writing, within 180 days (6 months) of any contract revisions. - B. PROVIDER shall continue to perform during any riot, insurrection, civil unrest, natural disaster, labor action or similar event if such performance remains practicable under the prevailing standards of the emergency medical services industry.
+PROVIDER'S performance under this Agreement may be waived or suspended by AGENCY in the event of riot, insurrection, civil unrest, natural disaster, labor action or other similar event beyond the control of PROVIDER which affects the delivery of 9-1-1 services (interruption).
+If any interruption continues for a period in excess of ninety (90) calendar days and if PROVIDER cannot assure substantial performance within 180 calendar days from the initial date of the Interruption, AGENCY may terminate this AGREEMENT upon giving at least sixty (60) days prior written notice to PROVIDER.